Gem Profile- Emerald

 Emerald is the May birthstone.
 Emerald is also the traditional stone for the 35th wedding anniversary, as well as an alternate for the 20th.
 Metaphysically, emerald is said to encourage loyalty, unconditional love, unity, and friendship, and emerald is also said to strengthen memory and mental focus.

-Batya Morris wire wrapped this emerald in matrix bead into a reversible pendant.
+Batya Morris wire-wrapped an emerald in matrix bead into a reversible pendant.

 Judy Ellis's Gem Profile- Emerald - , General Education, , Emerald in Matrix bead

-Jane Duke wrapped this 5.28-carat emerald gem in 14kt gold-filled wire, suspended on a beaded chain.
+Jane Duke wrapped a 5.28-carat emerald in 14kt gold-filled wire on a beaded chain.

 Judy Ellis's Gem Profile- Emerald - , General Education, , Emerald in 14kt Gold Filled wire

-Charlotte Webb wire wrapped this opaque precious 68-carat emerald cabochon from South America in sterling silver wire, accented with Swarovski crystals.
+Charlotte Webb wire-wrapped a 68-carat opaque emerald cabochon from South America in sterling silver, accented with Swarovski crystals.

 Judy Ellis's Gem Profile- Emerald - , General Education, , Emerald in Sterling Silver wire

-Batya Morris wire wrapped this emerald in matrix cabochon into a reversible pendant.
+Batya Morris wire-wrapped an emerald in matrix cabochon into a reversible pendant.

 Judy Ellis's Gem Profile- Emerald - , General Education, , Reversible emerald pendant